contensis/contensis.github.io/http-src/model/entry.md

 | version | object | [VersionInfo](#versioninfo) | Version info specific to the entry variation |

-{% method -%}

-## Entry example
+## Example

-This JSON shows an example entry based on a Movie content type:
+This JSON example shows entry based on a movie content type.

-{% sample lang="json" -%}
 ```json
 {
     "title": "Back to the future",